s172084/Python2022/README.md

 # Pytho22
-A repository with Python Code
+A repository with Unix Shell and Python Code